 Honey Department Rules

-HECTOR INCH MEMORIAL TROPHY Prize: Memorial Trophy Donated by Roger Inch Trophy awarded to competitor with highest total points in minimum of three (3) classes. | |
+HECTOR INCH MEMORIAL TROPHY Prize: Memorial Trophy Donated by Inch Family Trophy awarded to champion competitor with highest total points. | |

 OAAS LIQUID HONEY COMPETITION-Pure, Ontario #1, White Entry must be made solely by the person or family entering the competition.
 Exhibitors of honey must be registered beekeepers and the exhibits shown by them must be pure honey from floral sources in their apiaries. |